ajktown/docs/dev_api/writing_conventions/domain-driven-design.md

 How AJK Town defines `Domain Driven Design`.

 Always make sure that the order of methods follow exactly the same as the order below.

+## Target Audience
+If you develop domain in AJK Town API, you should understand and follow the conventions below.

 ## Constructor